AeonDave/WebHashcat/README.md

 ### 5. Upload assets and launch sessions

 - Use **Hashcat → Files** to upload hashfiles, wordlists, masks, and rules.
 Uploaded files stay under `WebHashcat/Files/**` until removed.
-Drag & drop supports multiple files per category; compressed wordlists (`.gz`, `.zip`, `.7z`) remain compressed on disk and are used directly by hashcat.
+Drag & drop supports multiple files per category; compressed wordlists (`.gz`, `.zip`) remain compressed on disk and are used directly by hashcat.
 - From **Hashcat → Hashfiles**, click **Add** to import a new hashfile.
 Use the `+` button beside a hashfile to define a cracking session, then hit **Play** to start it.
 - Sessions stream progress back to the UI; Celery workers keep the potfile and cracked counts in sync.